 At the southern end of Tambo, you’ll find the Tambo Dam and parklands.

-The dam provides many spectacular sunrises reflected in the water and is bird watchers paradise with black swans and cygnets being found at certain times of the year.
-The pelicans also make this area home for a few weeks of the year as well.
-Brolgas can often be found around the waters edge.
+The area is a wonderful habitat for water birds and local wildlife.
+The dam provides many spectacular sunrises reflected across the water and is bird watchers paradise with black swans and cygnets being found at certain times of the year.
+Pelicans also make this area home for a few weeks of the year as well and Brolgas can often be found around the waters edge.